FIS Snowboard World Cup

 The FIS Snowboard World Cup is an annual snowboarding competition, arranged by the International Ski Federation (FIS) since 1994.
 Since its inauguration, different disciplines have been added and removed, along with categories used to group them.

-Currently disciplines contested in the World Cup are: Parallel Giant Slalom and Parallel Slalom (grouped into Parallel category), Halfpipe, Big Air and Slopestyle (grouped into AFU category) and the discipline-category of Snowboard Cross.
+Currently disciplines contested in the World Cup are parallel giant slalom and parallel slalom (grouped into the "parallel" category); the halfpipe, big air, and slopestyle (grouped into the "AFU" category); and the discipline-category of snowboard cross.
 Most of these disciplines have been contested on and off throughout the years.
-The only discipline contested in every season of the World Cup is the Halfpipe (and from 1996–97 season onward the Snowboard Cross).
+The only discipline contested in every season of the World Cup is the halfpipe (and from 1996–97 season onward the snowboard cross).

-There was an Overall classification until the 2009–10 season.
+There was an "overall" classification until the 2009–10 season.
 Since then, the World Cup has been divided into the three categories described above.